banteg/itf/readme.md

 `-d or --dump` dump token and parts instead of downloading, useful if you don't like sequential downloads

+`-c or --chapters` save chapters file, note that you'll need to add song names manually and then mux it all with mkvmerge

 ### Examples
 To download AC3 audio stream for Ellie Goulding, type
 ```